-As such Si Ni San is mostly used to treat the pattern "Rebellious Liver Qi" which we describe below.
+As such Si Ni San is used by TCM practitioners to treat three different patterns which we describe below.

 Cholecystitis Cholelithiasis Gastritis Gastric ptosis Peptic ulcers Colitis Appendicitis Pancreatis Urinary stones Dysmenorrhea Premenstrual syndrome Impotence Coronary artery disease Urinary incontinence Enuresis Perimenopausal syndrome Rhinitis Mastitis Blocked fallopian tubes Periappendical abscesses

 Again it wouldn't be correct to say "Si Ni San treats cholecystitis" for instance.
-Rather, Si Ni San is used to treat Rebellious Liver Qi, which is sometimes the root cause behind cholecystitis.
+Rather, Si Ni San is used to treat patterns that are sometimes the root cause behind cholecystitis.

-Now let's look at Rebellious Liver Qi, a pattern that TCM practitioners commonly treat with Si Ni San.
+Now let's look at the three patterns commonly treated with Si Ni San.